uoy-research/SCALOFT/README.md

 # SCALOFT
-Situation Coverage-Based Safety Analysis of an Autonomous Aerial Drone in a Mine Environment
+**Situation Coverage-Based Safety Analysis of an Autonomous Aerial Drone in a Mine Environment**

+This repository is publicly available to accompany a paper submission.
+Link to paper to follow.

 # ALOFT Testbed

-This repository extends the [ALOFT](https://github.com/uoy-research/ALOFT) framework by introducing **situation coverage-based safety testing** for AAD in a mine environment.
+The SCALOFT repository extends the [ALOFT](https://github.com/uoy-research/ALOFT) framework by introducing **situation coverage-based safety testing** for AAD in a mine environment.
 A single trial script is modified to log drone positions, detect human presence, runtime monitoring of safety violation, and visualize the drone's flight path.

 ---

 ## What’s Included

-*Modified drone trial script:
+* Modified drone trial script:
   - Check safety violation
   - Logs collisions and mission events
   - Plots drone path and collisions
-*Logging of mission events to `drone_mission_log.txt` *Visualization of the mission path in `drone_journey.png`
+* Logging of mission events to `drone_mission_log.txt`
+* Visualization of the mission path in `drone_journey.png`

 ---
 ---